 Get the Help You Need This Holiday Season

 If you or a loved one is injured or killed in an 18-wheeler accident in Georgia this holiday season, our team is here to help.
-At Scholle Law, we can connect you with an Atlanta truck accident lawyer who can help you get the compensation you deserve.
+At Scholle Law, we can connect you with a Decatur truck accident attorney who can help you get the compensation you deserve.
 Give us a call at (866) 592-1296 or contact us online today for a free, no-obligation consultation.